The Hidden Risk of Allowing Personal Use on Commercial Vehicles in Florida

 Another hidden risk involves where the vehicle is parked overnight.

-In areas like Kendall or Cutler Bay, theft frequency and accident density may differ significantly from the listed business address.
+In areas like Kendall or Cutler Bay, theft frequency and accident density may differ significantly from the listed business location.
+If a vehicle is stolen, vandalized, or damaged overnight at an undisclosed address, that discrepancy may be reviewed during the claim investigation.
+While it does not automatically result in denial, it can complicate the process.

-Personal Use Can Trigger Different Driver Requirements
+Personal Use Can Trigger Additional Underwriting Requirements

-If a company vehicle is kept at an employee’s home and a spouse or teenage driver uses it — even once — that creates additional underwriting exposure.
+If a company vehicle is kept at an employee’s home and used outside approved business operations, even occasionally, that use creates additional underwriting exposure.
+Florida carriers are increasingly strict about undisclosed access, and unapproved usage can significantly impact renewal eligibility.

 The Coverage Gap Problem